 - black beans

-- cooked brown rice (white may be used)
+- cooked rice (white or brown may be used)

 - canned or homemade Enchilada sauce

 - sharp cheddar cheese

 Slice the peppers lengthwise then pull the seeds and stems from inside.
 I like to scrape the inside with a teaspoon so everything is cleaned out.

 Drizzle the olive oil into a large skillet, add the ground beef (or turkey) along with the onions then season with salt and pepper and cook the meat through.

 Drain any excess grease then sprinkle on the taco seasoning and fold in the diced tomatoes, rinsed/drained black beans, cooked rice, 1/2 cup of the cheese, lime juice and 3 tablespoons of enchilada sauce.
 This 90 second brown rice from Uncle Ben’s works really well in the dish.

 Pour the remaining enchilada sauce into the bottom of a casserole dish.
 Fill each pepper halfway with the meat mixture, gently pressing the filling with your fingers into the crevices of the peppers.
 Top with 1/2 cup of cheese then add the rest of the meat to the top of each pepper.